jsloyer/whatsnew/index.md

 Mobile Services Boilerplate is a template that provides a set of mobile services for users to quickly get started. {{site.data.keyword.mobileanalytics_short}} service is now a part of the boiler plate available in the [catalog](https://console.bluemix.net/catalog/starters/mobilefirst-services-starter){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").

 ### Updates for {{site.data.keyword.streaminganalyticsshort}}
 New as of: 20 October 2017

 * IBM Streams Runner for Apache Beam: You can now develop Beam applications locally in your Streams development environment and then submit these apps to the {{site.data.keyword.streaminganalyticsshort}} service in the {{site.data.keyword.Bluemix_notm}}.
 IBM Streams Runner for Apache Beam executes Beam pipelines in a Streams environment.
 A Beam application that is launched with Streams Runner is translated into a Streams Application Bundle (SAB) file that you can then deploy in {{site.data.keyword.streaminganalyticsshort}}.
 Check out [IBM Streams Runner for Apache Beam in Streaming Analytics](/docs/services/StreamingAnalytics/gs_beamrunner.html) for more details.
 * You can find information from log files even faster.
 The console has been updated to improve the display of application graphs for Python or Java topologies.
 See [Enhancements to the Console](https://developer.ibm.com/streamsdev/2017/10/13/enhancements-to-the-console/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").

+### The IBM App Launch for {{site.data.keyword.Bluemix_notm}} Services
+New as of: 12 October 2017

+The IBM App Launch for {{site.data.keyword.Bluemix_notm}} Services is an experimental offering that empowers you to measure customer experiences by providing a platform to create targeted engagements across various cross-sections of your audience.
+The App Launch service provides insights into customer preferences and pain points as an outcome of the engagements, and helps you personalize the app for better customer experience.

+App Owners can now accelerate the delivery of innovations to mobile apps by avoiding release cycle complexities.
+App Launch service enables app owners to launch features to mobile apps at speed and measure impact by controlling the targeted audience.
+The app owner can work with app developer to define key performance indicators for the features, measure the impact and make feature roll out and roll back decisions based on real-time feedback.
+The service also provides the ability to test multiple variants of application features, user interface components, and messages and make decisions based on the feedback.

+For more information, see the [Getting started tutorial](/docs/services/app-launch/index.html#gettingstartedtemplate).

 ### Updates to {{site.data.keyword.relationshipextractionfull}}
 New as of: 4 October 2017